Mikejo5000/vsts-docs-pr/docs/pipelines/languages/docker.md

 ::: moniker range="vsts"

-* Check that you are using the correct type of agents - Microsoft-hosted Linux or Microsoft-hosted Windows - to mimic the type of containers you build on your development machine.
+* Check that you are using the correct type of agents - Microsoft-hosted Linux or Microsoft-hosted Windows - to mimic the type of container images you build on your development machine.

-* If you use Microsoft-hosted agents to run your builds, the docker images are not cached from build to build since you get a new machine for every build.
+* If you use Microsoft-hosted agents to run your builds, the Docker images are not cached from build to build since you get a new machine for every build.
 This will make your builds on Microsoft-hosted agents run longer than those on your development machine.

 ::: moniker-end

-* Check that the versions of the .NET Core SDK and runtime on your development machine match those on the agent.
-  You can include a command line script `dotnet --version` in your build definition to print the version of .NET Core SDK.
+* Check the version of Docker on the agent.
+You can include a command line script `docker --version` in your build pipeline to print the version of Docker.
-  Either use the **.NET Core Tool Installer** (as explained in this guidance) to deploy the same version on the agent, or update your projects and development machine to the newer version of .NET Core SDK.

-* You may be using some logic in Visual Studio IDE that is not encoded in your build definition.
+* You may be using some logic in Visual Studio IDE that is not encoded in your build pipeline.
   VSTS or TFS run each of the commands you specify in the tasks one after the other in a new process.
   Look at the logs from the VSTS or TFS build to see the exact commands that ran as part of the build.
   Repeat the same commands in the same order on your development machine to locate the problem.